KaiHicks/missile-simulator/README.md

-# Missile Simulator
+# Missile Defense Simulator

 <p align="center">
 	<img src="https://github.com/KaiHicks/missile-simulator/blob/master/readme_animation.gif?raw=true" width=50%>
 </p>

-This program is a playground for simple missile simulations.
+This program is a playground for simple defense missile simulations.
 Currently, only a ballistic missile and a kinematics simulator are implemented.
-Future plans include cruise missiles and many types of interceptor missiles.
+Future plans include cruise missiles and many types of interceptors.

 ## Setup
 You can install dependancies either with pipenv (preferred) or with venv.
 Requires python 3.10.x or greater.